 “Is there a way we may collaborate so I can find extra time to help you with that?”

-By learning to say no you are commiting to yourself and putting your needs up front.
+By learning to say no you are committing to yourself and putting your needs upfront.
 You can’t help anyone unless you help yourself first.

 Your Turn at Saying No